elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 **Type:** `Record<string, FieldConfig>`

-Instead of manually providing a `config` object to each `<UseField />`, it is more convenient in most cases to provide a schema to the form with configuration objects at the desired paths.
+Instead of manually providing a `config` object to each `<UseField />`, in some cases it is more convenient to provide a schema to the form with the fields configuration at the desired paths.

 ```js
 interface MyForm {